 The probate process is not immune to controversy.
 Disgruntled relatives and unnamed beneficiaries may believe that the deceased's will incorrectly distributes the estate.
 Disputes also arise when someone passes intestate (without a will).
 In these situations, our lawyers are prepared to seek resolution through a civil action.

 Contact us in Vancouver, Washington, to learn how estate planning can make the future easy.
-We offer probate services and other options throughout Clark, Skamania, Wahkiakum, Cowlitz, and Lewis Counties.
+We offer probate services and other options throughout Clark, Skamania and Cowlitz Counties.